What is Unity Ads?

 Results:

-• Rewarded ads accounted for 70% of ad revenue
+• Rewarded ads drove 70% of ad revenue

-• Total revenue increased by 42% when combining ads with IAP
+• Total revenue went up 42% once ads and IAP were counted together

 Case Study 2: Hypercasual Game "Endless Runner X"